tari/83pa28d/lesson/day12.md

 ### Program 12-2

 This program will demonstrate using `GetKey` in a loop.
-You use the up and down arrow keys to change the number, and press [CLEAR] to terminate.
+You use the up and down arrow keys to change the number, and press <kbd>CLEAR</kbd> to terminate.

         b_call(_RunIndicOff)       ; Kill the run indicator.